csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 at any instant of time is the rate (in bits/sec) at which Host B is receiving the file.
 (Many applications display the instantaneous throughput during downloads in the user interface—perhaps you have observed this before!
 You might like to trymeasuring the end-to-end delay and download throughput between your and servers around the Internet using the speedtest application [Speedtest 2020].)
 If the file con- sists of _F_ bits and the transfer takes _T_ seconds for Host B to receive all _F_ bits, then the **average throughput** of the file transfer is _F/T_ bits/sec.
 For some applications, such as Internet telephony, it is desirable to have a low delay and an instantaneous throughput consistently above some threshold (for example, over 24 kbps for some Internet telephony applications and over 256 kbps for some real-time video applica- tions).
 For other applications, including those involving file transfers, delay is not critical, but it is desirable to have the highest possible throughput.

 To gain further insight into the important concept of throughput, let’s consider a few examples.
 Figure 1.19(a) shows two end systems, a server and a client, con- nected by two communication links and a router.
 Consider the throughput for a file transfer from the server to the client.
 Let _Rs_ denote the rate of the link between the server and the router; and _Rc_ denote the rate of the link between the router and the client.
 Suppose that the only bits being sent in the entire network are those from the server to the client.
 We now ask, in this ideal scenario, what is the server- to-client throughput?
 To answer this question, we may think of bits as _fluid_ and com- munication links as _pipes_.
 Clearly, the server cannot pump bits through its link at a rate faster than _Rs_ bps; and the router cannot forward bits at a rate faster than _Rc_ bps.
 If _Rs_ 6 _Rc_, then the bits pumped by the server will “flow” right through the router and arrive at the client at a rate of _Rs_ bps, giving a throughput of _Rs_ bps.
 If, on the other hand, _Rc_ 6 _Rs_, then the router will not be able to forward bits as quickly as it receives them.
 In this case, bits will only leave the router at rate _Rc_, giving an end- to-end throughput of _Rc_.
-(Note also that if bits continue to arrive at the router at rate _Rs_, and continue to leave the router at _Rc_, the backlog of bits at the router waiting for transmission to the client will grow and grow—a most undesirable situation!)
+(Note also that if bits continue to arrive at the router at rate _Rs_, and continue to leave the router at _Rc_, the backlog of bits at the router waiting for transmission to the client will growand grow—a most undesirable situation!)
 ![](19.png)
-**Figure 1.19**  ♦ Throughput for a file transfer from server to client
+**Figure 1.19**  ♦ Throughput for a file transfer from server to client 1.4 • Delay, Loss, and Throughput in Packet-Switched Networks

-Server

-_Rs_

-_R_1 _R_2 _RN_

-_Rc_

-Client

-Server

-**a.**

-**b.**

-ClientThus, for this simple two-link network, the throughput is min{_Rc_, _Rs_}, that is, it is the transmission rate of the **bottleneck link**.
+Thus, for this simple two-link network, the throughput is min{_Rc_, _Rs_}, that is, it is the transmission rate of the **bottleneck link**.
 Having determined the throughput, we can now approximate the time it takes to transfer a large file of _F_ bits from server to cli- ent as _F_/min{_Rs_, _Rc_}.
 For a specific example, suppose that you are downloading an MP3 file of _F_ = 32 million bits, the server has a transmission rate of _Rs_ = 2 Mbps, and you have an access link of _Rc_ = 1 Mbps.
 The time needed to transfer the file is then 32 seconds.
 Of course, these expressions for throughput and transfer time are only approximations, as they do not account for store-and-forward and processing delays as well as protocol issues.

 Figure 1.19(b) now shows a network with _N_ links between the server and the client, with the transmission rates of the _N_ links being _R_1, _R_2, c, _RN_.
 Applying the same analysis as for the two-link network, we find that the throughput for a file transfer from server to client is min{_R_1, _R_2, c, _RN_}, which is once again the trans- mission rate of the bottleneck link along the path between server and client.

 Now consider another example motivated by today’s Internet.
 Figure 1.20(a) shows two end systems, a server and a client, connected to a computer network.
 Consider the throughput for a file transfer from the server to the client.
 The server is connected to the network with an access link of rate _Rs_ and the client is connected to the network with an access link of rate _Rc_.
 Now suppose that all the links in the core of the communication network have very high transmission rates, much higher than _Rs_ and _Rc_.
 Indeed, today, the core of the Internet is over-provisioned with high speed links that experience little congestion.
 Also suppose that the only bits being sent in the entire network are those from the server to the client.
 Because the core of the computer network is like a wide pipe in this example, the rate at which bits can flow from source to destination is again the minimum of _Rs_ and _Rc_, that is, throughput = min{_Rs_, _Rc_}.
 Therefore, the constraining factor for throughput in today’s Internet is typically the access network.

 For a final example, consider Figure 1.20(b) in which there are 10 servers and 10 clients connected to the core of the computer network.
 In this example, there are 10 simultaneous downloads taking place, involving 10 client-server pairs.
 Suppose that these 10 downloads are the only traffic in the network at the current time.
 As shown in the figure, there is a link in the core that is traversed by all 10 downloads.
 Denote _R_ for the transmission rate of this link _R_.
 Let’s suppose that all server access links have the same rate _Rs_, all client access links have the same rate _Rc_, and the transmission rates of all the links in the core—except the one common link of rate _R—_are much larger than _Rs_, _Rc_, and _R_.
 Now we ask, what are the throughputs of the downloads?
 Clearly, if the rate of the common link, _R_, is large—say a hundred times larger than both _Rs_ and _Rc_—then the throughput for each download will once again be min{_Rs_, _Rc_}.
 But what if the rate of the common link is of the same order as _Rs_ and _Rc_?
 What will the throughput be in this case?
 Let’s take a look at a spe- cific example.
 Suppose _Rs_ = 2 Mbps, _Rc_ = 1 Mbps, _R_ = 5 Mbps, and the com- mon link divides its transmission rate equally among the 10 downloads.
+Then the
+![](20.png)

+**Figure 1.20**  ♦  End-to-end throughput: (a) Client downloads a file from server; (b) 10 clients downloading with 10 servers

-Then thebottleneck for each download is no longer in the access network, but is now instead the shared link in the core, which only provides each download with 500 kbps of throughput.
+bottleneck for each download is no longer in the access network, but is now instead the shared link in the core, which only provides each download with 500 kbps of throughput.
 Thus, the end-to-end throughput for each download is now reduced to 500 kbps.

 The examples in Figure 1.19 and Figure 1.20(a) show that throughput depends on the transmission rates of the links over which the data flows.
 We saw that when there is no other intervening traffic, the throughput can simply be approximated as the minimum transmission rate along the path between source and destination.
 The example in Figure 1.20(b) shows that more generally the throughput depends not only on the transmission rates of the links along the path, but also on the interven- ing traffic.
 In particular, a link with a high transmission rate may nonetheless be the bottleneck link for a file transfer if many other data flows are also passing through that link.
 We will examine throughput in computer networks more closely in the homework problems and in the subsequent chapters.
-![](20.png)

-**Figure 1.20**  ♦  End-to-end throughput: (a) Client downloads a file from server; (b) 10 clients downloading with 10 servers

-Server

-_Rs_

-_Rc_

-**a. b.**

-Client 10 Clients

-10 Servers

-Bottleneck link of capacity _R_# Protocol Layers and Their Service Models From our discussion thus far, it is apparent that the Internet is an _extremely_ com- plicated system.
-We have seen that there are many pieces to the Internet: numerous applications and protocols, various types of end systems, packet switches, and vari- ous types of link-level media.
+##1.5 Protocol Layers and Their Service Models

+From our discussion thus far, it is apparent that the Internet is an extremely complicated system.
+We have seen that there are many pieces to the Internet: numerous applications and protocols, various types of end systems, packet switches, and various types of link-level media.
 Given this enormous complexity, is there any hope of organizing a network architecture, or at least our discussion of network architecture?
-Fortunately, the answer to both questions is yes.
+Fortunately, the answer to both questions is yes

-## Layered Architecture
+### Layered Architecture

 Before attempting to organize our thoughts on Internet architecture, let’s look for a human analogy.
 Actually, we deal with complex systems all the time in our everyday life.
 Imagine if someone asked you to describe, for example, the air- line system.
 How would you find the structure to describe this complex system that has ticketing agents, baggage checkers, gate personnel, pilots, airplanes, air traffic control, and a worldwide system for routing airplanes?
 One way to describe this system might be to describe the series of actions you take (or oth- ers take for you) when you fly on an airline.
 You purchase your ticket, check your bags, go to the gate, and eventually get loaded onto the plane.
 The plane takes off and is routed to its destination.
 After your plane lands, you deplane at the gate and claim your bags.
 If the trip was bad, you complain about the flight to the ticket agent (getting nothing for your effort).
 This scenario is shown in Figure 1.21.
 ![Taking an airplane trip: actions](21.png)

 **Figure 1.21**  ♦  Taking an airplane trip: actions

-Ticket (purchase)

-Baggage (check)

-Gates (load)

-Runway takeoff

-Airplane routing

-Ticket (complain)

-Baggage (claim)

-Gates (unload)

-Runway landing

-Airplane routing
+![Horizontal layering of airline functionality](22.png)

+**Figure 1.22**  ♦  Horizontal layering of airline functionality

-Airplane routingAlready, we can see some analogies here with computer networking: You are being shipped from source to destination by the airline; a packet is shipped from source host to destination host in the Internet.
+we can see some analogies here with computer networking: You are being shipped from source to destination by the airline; a packet is shipped from source host to destination host in the Internet.
 But this is not quite the analogy we are after.
 We are looking for some _structure_ in Figure 1.21.
 Looking at Figure 1.21, we note that there is a ticketing function at each end; there is also a baggage func- tion for already-ticketed passengers, and a gate function for already-ticketed and already-baggage-checked passengers.
 For passengers who have made it through the gate (that is, passengers who are already ticketed, baggage-checked, and through the gate), there is a takeoff and landing function, and while in flight, there is an airplane- routing function.
 This suggests that we can look at the functionality in Figure 1.21 in a _horizontal_ manner, as shown in Figure 1.22.

 Figure 1.22 has divided the airline functionality into layers, providing a frame- work in which we can discuss airline travel.
 Note that each layer, combined with the layers below it, implements some functionality, some _service._ At the ticketing layer and below, airline-counter-to-airline-counter transfer of a person is accomplished.
 At the baggage layer and below, baggage-check-to-baggage-claim transfer of a person and bags is accomplished.
 Note that the baggage layer provides this service only to an already-ticketed person.
 At the gate layer, departure-gate-to-arrival-gate transfer of a person and bags is accomplished.
 At the takeoff/landing layer, runway-to-runway transfer of people and their bags is accomplished.
 Each layer provides its service by (1) performing certain actions within that layer (for example, at the gate layer, loading and unloading people from an airplane) and by (2) using the services of the layer directly below it (for example, in the gate layer, using the runway-to-runway passenger transfer service of the takeoff/landing layer).

 A layered architecture allows us to discuss a well-defined, specific part of a large and complex system.
 This simplification itself is of considerable value by providing modularity, making it much easier to change the implementation of the service provided by the layer.
-As long as the layer provides the same service to the layer above it, and uses the same services from the layer below it, the remainder of the system remains unchanged when a layer’s implementation is changed.
-(Note
+As long as the layer provides the same service to the layer above it, and uses the same services from the layer below it, the remainder of the system remains unchanged when a layer’s implementation is changed. that changing the implementation of a service is very different from changing the service itself!)
-![Horizontal layering of airline functionality](22.png)

-**Figure 1.22**  ♦  Horizontal layering of airline functionality

-Ticket (purchase)

-Baggage (check)

-Gates (load)

-Runway takeoff

-Airplane routing Airplane routing Airplane routing

-Ticket (complain)

-Baggage (claim)

-Gates (unload)

-Runway landing

-Airplane routing

-**Ticket**

-**Baggage**

-**Gate**

-**Takeoff/Landing**

-**Airplane routing**

-**Arrival airportDeparture airport Intermediate air-traffic control centers**that changing the implementation of a service is very different from changing the service itself!)
 For example, if the gate functions were changed (for instance, to have people board and disembark by height), the remainder of the airline system would remain unchanged since the gate layer still provides the same function (loading and unloading people); it simply implements that function in a different manner after the change.
 For large and complex systems that are constantly being updated, the ability to change the implementation of a service without affecting other components of the system is another important advantage of layering.

 **Protocol Layering**